Info & Resources

 What Gear Does AVAR Provide?

-AVAR provides each participant with a hat, dig t-shirt and Archaeology Skills Passport.
+AVAR provides each participant with a hat, and dig t-shirt.
 All other tools are provided on site and shared across the team.

 What Gear Should I Bring?